GENE LOCI IN CATS

 Coat has sparkling glitter effect.

-Satin (or satin glitter) affects the whole of the hair shaft and is found in many rodents (in some species, homozygous satin results in balding).
-The hair shaft is coated along its length with reflective amterial.
+The Satin mutation is found in Tennessee Rexes.
+It affects the whole of the hair shaft and is found in many rodents (in some species, homozygous satin results in balding).
+The hair shaft is coated along its length with reflective material.
 This refracts light and give the coat a pearlised effect also termed "oyster".
 The hair is also soft, smooth and silky.
-This gene is found only in Tennesse Rexes where it appears linked to the curled hair causing the "radical satin" effect.
+In Tennessee Rexes it appears linked to the curled hair causing the "radical satin" effect.
 Straight haired variants have a less pronounced pearly appearance and appear to have some air pockets in the hairs.
+If satin and rexing are caused by one gene this pattern matches a recessive gene.
+If satin is a separate gene that could be inherited separately then the inheritance pattern also matches "dominant with additive effect" pattern.

 Sa - Satin Locus (posited)